-An app for a DIY (do it yourself) chain in Belarus
+An app for a DIY chain stores in Eastern Europe

 10%